Entropic Inflation: Introduction

 A major idea, incorporated in modern theoretical cosmology, is the existence of a period of accelerating expansion early in the universe's existence, named Inflation \cite{G,AS,Linde}.
 This accelerating expansion must be sustained for at least 30 e--foldings.
 To accommodate the early highly accelerated expansion of the universe, one popular idea is to invoke a scalar Inflaton field and a concomitant Inflaton potential.

-Many observations, particularly the angular spectrum of the Cosmic Microwave Background (CMB) anisotropies and polarization, the power spectrum of density perturbations observed for the Large Scale Structure (LSS), and other observations such as the flatness, isotropy, homogeneity, and other features all support the case for Inflation; although, the detailed dynamics underlying inflation remain ambiguous, mainly because the evidence for inflation, while impressive, is necessarily only circumstantial.
+Many observations, particularly the angular spectrum of the Cosmic Microwave Background (CMB) anisotropies and polarization, the power spectrum of density perturbations observed for the Large Scale Structure (LSS), and other observations such as the flatness, isotropy, homogeneity, and other features all support the case for Inflation; although, the detailed dynamics underlying inflation remain ambiguous, mainly because the evidence for inflation, while impressive, is circumstantial.
 Direct evidence for inflation is hard to come by, and may have to await detection of gravitational waves induced thereby.
-Since no gravitational waves, of any type, have been directly detected (only indirectly from binary pulsars), such confirmation may not be forthcoming in the very near future.
+Since no gravitational waves of any type have been directly detected (only indirectly from binary pulsars), such confirmation may not be forthcoming in the very near future.

-Nevertheless, despite these caveats, we shall accept the idea of an early extended period of acceleration (typically called inflation) as a solid component of cosmology theory, and, in the present paper, discuss how the concept of entropic force~\cite{EFS1} can explain, not only the present accelerating expansion, but the inflationary epoch as well.
+Nevertheless, despite these caveats, we shall accept the idea of an early extended period of acceleration as a solid component of cosmology theory and in the present paper conjecture that an entropic force~\cite{EFS1} can be responsible for, not only the present accelerating expansion, but the inflationary epoch as well.
 This acts to bolster one's confidence that the entropic approach is more economical and convenient, although it may be generally equivalent to the alternative explanation by quantum field theory.